Clemson–South Carolina rivalry

-Much like the Alabama–Auburn rivalry, the Clemson–Carolina rivalry is an in-state collegiate rivalry.
-However, unlike the Alabama/Auburn Iron Bowl, this is one of a handful of rivalries where the teams are in different premier conferences: South Carolina is in the Southeastern Conference (SEC); Clemson is in the Atlantic Coast Conference (ACC).
+Much like the Alabama–Auburn rivalry, the Clemson–South Carolina rivalry is an in-state collegiate rivalry.
+However, unlike Alabama–Auburn, this is one of a handful of rivalries where the teams are in different premier conferences: South Carolina is in the Southeastern Conference (SEC); Clemson is in the Atlantic Coast Conference (ACC).

-In 2014, the annual football game between the two schools was officially dubbed the Palmetto Bowl.
-Due to the global COVID-19 pandemic, the November 28, 2020, meeting of the two football teams was cancelled, ending an unbroken streak of 111 years of games.
-In the entire history of the series, the game has never been contested anywhere beside Columbia or Clemson.
+The annual football game is considered the most important sporting event in the state.
+It was played first in 1896 and every year from 1909 to 2019, one of the longest uninterrupted rivalries in college football history.
+Until 1959, the game was played during the State Fair in Columbia, on "Big Thursday", a state holiday.
+Since 1960, the two schools have alternated hosting on Saturdays.
+In 2014, the annual football game was officially dubbed the Palmetto Bowl.
+As a result of the global COVID-19 pandemic, the 2020 meeting of the two football teams was canceled, ending an unbroken streak of 111 years of games.
+The game has never been contested anywhere besides Columbia or Clemson.
+Clemson leads the series 73–44–4, though South Carolina won the most recent game with a score of 17–14.

 Origin

 Background

-Unlike most major college rivalries, the Carolina–Clemson rivalry did not start innocently or because of competitive collegiate sports.
+Unlike most major college rivalries, the South Carolina–Clemson rivalry did not start innocently or because of competitive collegiate sports.
 The deep-seated bitterness began between the two schools long before Clemson received its charter and became a college.
 The two institutions were founded eighty-eight years apart: South Carolina College in 1801 and Clemson Agricultural College in 1889.

 South Carolina College was founded in 1801 to unite and promote harmony between the Lowcountry and the Backcountry.
 It closed during the Civil War when its students aided the Southern cause, but the closure gave politicians an opportunity to reorganize it to their liking.
 The Radical Republicans in charge of state government during Reconstruction opened the school to blacks and women while appropriating generous funds to the university, which caused the white citizens of the state to withdraw their support for the university and view it as a symbol of the worst aspects of Reconstruction.

 The Democrats returned to power in 1877 following their electoral victory over the Radical Republicans and promptly proceeded to close the university.
 Sentiment in the state favored opening an agriculture college, so the university was reorganized as the South Carolina College of Agriculture and Mechanic Arts.
 In 1882, the college was renamed to its antebellum name, South Carolina College, which infuriated the farmers who felt that the politicians had frustrated the will of the people by de-emphasizing agriculture education, even though the school still retained the department of agriculture.
 Clemson, from its beginning, was an all-white male military school.
 The school remained this way until 1955 when it changed to "civilian" status for students and became a coeducational institution.